PhD Course Descriptions

 * Students in the TCN post masters program must be involved with phenomena related to culture.

-This course is the second in a sequence of three statistics courses.
-The major topics focused upon are analysis of variance and multiple regression.
-Specific areas include: one-way ANOVA, factorial ANOVA, post-hoc analysis, evaluation of model assumptions, repeated measures analysis, analysis of covariance, and bivariate and multiple regression procedures.
+This course focuses on the general linear model in Fisherian statistics.
+There are two core areas: analysis of variance and multiple regression.
+Specific topics within the core areas include: one-way ANOVA, factorial ANOVA, post-hoc analysis, evaluation of model assumptions, repeated measures analysis, analysis of covariance, and bivariate and multiple regression procedures, along with Bayes and survival curve basics.
+Pre-requisite: A Statistics I graduate course.
+It can be transferred in from an accredited Institution.

 Cognates - 12 credits